 Maisel's political career began in 1592 when he was elected to the city council.
 He later served as mayor of the Prague Jewish Quarter from 1592 until his death in 1601.
 During his time in office, Maisel worked to improve the living conditions of the city's Jewish population and to promote trade and commerce.

-Overall, Mordechai Maisel was a highly respected figure in Prague, known for his generosity, civic leadership, and commitment to the Jewish community.
+Overall, Mordecai Maisel was a highly respected figure in Prague, known for his generosity, civic leadership, and commitment to the Jewish community.
 His legacy can still be seen in the many buildings and institutions that he helped to establish, as well as in the ongoing cultural and intellectual traditions of the Jewish community in Prague.

 Written By Lukas Isley